Duckworth–Lewis–Stern method: Step 1. Find the batting resources available to each team

 These are just the different ways of having one interruption.
 With multiple interruptions possible, it may seem like finding the total resource percentage requires a different calculation for each different scenario.
-However, the formula is actually the same each time − it's just that different scenarios, with more or less interruptions and restarts, need to use more or less of the same formula.
+However, the formula is actually the same each time; different scenarios, with more or less interruptions and restarts, just need to use more or less of the same formula.
 The total resources available to a team are given by:

 which can alternatively be written as:

-Each time there's an interruption or a restart after an interruption, the resource remaining percentages at those times (obtained from a reference table for the Standard Edition, or from a computer for the Professional Edition) can be entered into the formula, with the rest left blank.
+Each time there is an interruption or a restart after an interruption, the resource remaining percentages at those times (obtained from a reference table for the Standard Edition, or from a computer for the Professional Edition) can be entered into the formula, with the rest left blank.
 Note that a delay at the start of an innings counts as the 1st interruption.